Mccakmak/Neighbor-words/README.md

 # Word-neighbors
 Finds similar words and similar job entities in a given document.

+Note: Turkish language dataset is used in this example you can use any language dataset.

 For example for the word similarity,
 (0.0 Most similar)